svewap/nnrestapi/Documentation/Annotations/Annotations/20_Cache.rst

 @Api\\Cache
 ============

-Enable full caching of the result from your TYPO3 RestAPi endpoint
+Enable caching for a TYPO3 RestAPi endpoint
 ---------

 If the method of an endpoint has the ``@Api\Cache`` annotation set, then its result